ducan-ne/rouy/README.md

+A 2.5kb web framework 👩‍🌾

-A simple and flexible web framework for NODE JS, heavily inspired by React 🔥 🚀
+Rouy is simple and flexible web framework for NODE JS, heavily inspired by React 🔥 🚀

 Example Code: